chischte/cylinder-library/README.md

 	// STROKE:
 	ExampleCylinder.stroke(1500, 500); // (push time,pull time)
 	if (ExampleCylinder.stroke_completed()) {
-      // if stroke is completed, do stuff}
+      // if stroke is completed, do stuff
 	}

 	// INVERT CYLINDER LOGIC: